-On the 11th November 2018, the world will commemorate the centenary of the ceasefire of World War One.
+On the 10th November 2019, the world will commemorate the ceasefire of World War One.
 This was the first truly global war, the aftermath of which is as significant as ever.
 A lost generation, a scarred landscape, a legacy of literature, art, politics and culture- all of these and more have shaped who we are today as a nation and a planet.
 This autumn, the world prepares once again to pay tribute to the sacrifice made by people now long departed from our lives.
 We will acknowledge a defining and truly horrific time in history and mark a hundred years since its end.
 But how do we, as educators and parents, include younger children in this time of remembrance?

 There can be few greater writing challenges than producing stories about World War 1 for Key Stages 1 and 2.
 The sheer barbarity of a brutal four-year battle that grew in intensity and devastation, combined with the painful and long lasting consequences at home, all led several publishers, historians and experts in the field to consider the subject too complex and difficult to deliver to young children.

 Yet the centenary commemorations, also lasting four years, meant that many children might have been excluded from engaging with a defining period of our time, a time which helps to contextualise their place, alongside ours, in society today.
 So, my illustrator Martin Impey and I were faced with the task of finding a way to address that.

 With the support and advice of teachers, historians, parents and reviewers, we developed a series of books set before, during and just after the First World War.